man who feels pain in front of the leg of cruralgia type

 • Heart or lung condition

-So!
-I hope you have a better understanding of the diagnosis of cruralgia, and its difference from sciatica problems.
-I especially hope that you realize that the term cruralgia (like sciatica for that matter!) is restrictive, and does not really explain where your pain comes from.
-Indeed, to identify the source of the problem, it is necessary to identify the structure in question (often located at the lumbar level, and not at a pinched crural nerve!).
+Above all, I hope that you realize that the term cruralgia is restrictive, and does not really explain where your pain comes from.
+Indeed, to identify the source of the problem, it is necessary to identify the structure in question (often located at the lumbar level, and not at a trapped crural nerve!).

 Back to top